Najwan Halimi: Political career

-In 2010, Najwan joined Parti Keadilan Rakyat and he was subsequently appointed as Deputy Information Chief for the party youth wing.
+In 2010, Najwan joined Parti Keadilan Rakyat and he was subsequently appointed Deputy Information Chief for the party youth wing.
 During the 13th Malaysian general election, Najwan was seen actively campaigning for PKR advisor, Anwar Ibrahim for the parliamentary seat of Permatang Pauh, Penang.
 In 2014, Najwan was one of the candidates for Kelana Jaya Youth Chief in the PKR party elections.

 In 2018, Najwan won his first attempt in the electoral campaign in 2018 for the Selangor state seat Kota Anggerik which helped the Pakatan Harapan coalition defeated Barisan Nasional and Parti Islam Se-Malaysia.
 Najwan defeated PAS candidate, Ahmad Dusuki Abd Rani and BN candidate Jumaeah Masdi with a majority of 17,004.

 Controversies

 In 2012, a flag designed by Najwan in 2007 named Sang Saka Malaya was carried by supporters of Himpunan Janji Demokrasi with the red and white flag design together with the crescent moon and a star with 11 vertices in the eve of Malaysia's independence celebration.
 The flag became the central point in the national flag controversy in 2012.

+In July 2023, a screenshot of a WhatsApp chat group went viral of Najwan sharing a news report on Parti Sosialis Malaysia's Meru candidate Sivaranjani Manickam for the 2023 state elections and commented that the party was an “Indian estate party”.
+Najwan apologised for his remarks while stating that he is not a racist.